kosli-dev/secure-sdlc-process-template/content/controls/_index.md

 weight: 10
 bookFlatSection: false
 bookCollapseSection: true
-title: "Software Process"
+title: "Controls"
 ---

-# Process Areas
+# Controls Areas

 This is the Secure Software Development Lifecycle for {{< param "company"  >}}